 - The investment policy of the institution

-In addition, the following additional factors will be considered during the analysis of each fund that falls underwater by greater than 20%:
+In addition, the following additional factors will be considered during the analysis of each fund that is underwater:

 - level of impairment of the fund